ShadowCurse/SlashEngine/README.md

 ## Build instructions

-Dependencies mostly handled by `conan` but to run TestApp you will need [VulkanSDK](https://www.lunarg.com/vulkan-sdk/)
+Dependencies mostly handled by `conan` but you would also need [VulkanSDK](https://www.lunarg.com/vulkan-sdk/)

 Steps:
 ```